SEP vs Solo 401(k)

 Any business with one or more employees is eligible for a SEP IRA, including freelance workers and independent contractors.

 There’s one key feature of SEP IRAs that differentiates them from Solo 401(k)s: Only the employer can make contributions to a SEP IRA account.
-Employees are not permitted to make their own elective contributions, although a solo entrepreneur or self-employed person — who is in effect both employer and employee — may contribute acting as employer.
+Employees are not permitted to make their own elective contributions.
+A solo entrepreneur or self-employed person is effectively both an employer and employee, and therefore able to contribute as employer.

 The maximum SEP IRA contribution is the lesser of 25% of adjusted net earnings or $58,000 for 2021.
 Accounting for exemptions, this works out to be about 20% of earnings for self-employed individuals, as calculated using IRS Publication 560.
 That means a self-employed person under 50 with an annual net profit of $100,000 could contribute a total of $18,587 to an SEP IRA.
 Since employee contributions are not allowed, SEP IRAs do not allow catch-up contributions for people 50 or older.